Fiyinfoluwa6/Fiyinfoluwa6/README.md

 ### About Me

 - 🌐 Data Scientist and Analytics professional
-- 🚀 Experienced in building analytical solution and machine learning models and deploying them into production
+- 🚀 Experienced in building analytical solution and machine learning models, and deploying them for production use
-- 💼 Industry experience: Financial Services, Telecoms, Marketing Technology, Consulting
+- 💼 Industry experience in Financial Services, Telecoms, Marketing Technology, Consulting

 ## Skills and Expertise